 I was born in Kerang, Nigeria, a nice small town located about 54 miles from Jos.
 In 2007, I obtained my BSc from University of Jos.
 I later joined the University of Johannesburg in South Africa for my Master’s and PhD.
 In 2016, I left South Africa for Harvard University where I completed a Harvard University postdoctoral fellowship in collaboration with Charles Davis and Don Pfister, on new uses of herbarium specimens for ecology and evolutionary biology.

-Additionally, I lead a collaborative research program in the field of biodiversity research and conservation science with particular expertise in phylogenetics, genomics, and niche modeling, and often involves numerous labs and institutions.
-I have published more than 33 papers in top peer-reviewed journals and book chapters, which have been cited more than 440 times (see my Google profile).
-I take pride in the diversity of my group of collaborators and co-authors.
+I lead a collaborative research program in the field of biodiversity research and conservation science with particular expertise in phylogenetics, genomics, and niche modeling of plants (kingdom Plantae).
+I have published more than 38 papers in top peer-reviewed journals and book chapters, which have been cited more than 780 times and H-index = 15 (see my Google Scholar profile).

 In September 2018, I joined the Department of Life Sciences at Texas A&M University-Corpus Christi (TAMUCC) as an Assistant Professor.
 I am also the curator of TAMUCC’s Ruth O’Brien Herbarium.